1st Sant Sat Guru

 In 1858, Pratap aka 'Chachaji' (Soamiji's brother) had told Huzur Maharaj (Salig Ram), with whom he had worked at the post office, of the divinity of his brother as a Param Sant Sat Guru and arranged the historic meeting of the two at Soami Ji Maharaj's home in Panni Gali.
 After five or so hours spent with Him in the 'room within a room', when Huzur Maharaj emerged he had pro-claimed, "I have finally found the one I was seeking!"
 This began a relationship that would last some 20 years, where Huzur Maharaj would perform every task high and low for His Sat Guru and was the first to recognize who He truly was - Radhasoami Dayal in human form.
 Huzur Maharaj had written the following about this event: "RADHASOAMI Name was revealed by the Supreme Being Himself when the humble devotees of Soami Ji Maharaj, as a result of their successful Abhyas (meditation) and Satsang, came to realize His exalted position and immense spiritual powers and when He too, in His Grace and Mercy, enabled them to recognize Him, they started addressing Him by the appellation of RADHASOAMI, the Name of the Original Abode from where He made His advent to this world for showering HIs Grace on Jivas in this Kali Yuga."
 It is a well documented fact that Soami Ji Maharaj did not reveal the Supreme Mantra of RADHASOAMI to any of His disciples prior to meeting Huzur Maharaj.
 Why?
 Because as Babuji Maharaj (5th Sat Guru) had said, They were of the same soul, one fulfilling the function of Swatah Sant and the other as His Gurumukh, or perfect disciple and successor, and only by meeting could They redeem humanity.

-In 1878, when Soami Ji Maharaj was about to leave His mortal coil and was asked by His nephew Sudarshan who they were to turn to for their spirituality, He answered, "Anyone who has anything to ask, must refer it to Salig Ram (Huzur Maharaj)."
+In 1878, when Soami Ji Maharaj was about to leave His mortal coil and was surrounded by His top disciples and family, He was asked by His nephew 'Sudarshan' who they were to turn to for their spirituality.
+He answered, "Anyone who has anything to ask, must refer it to Salig Ram (Huzur Maharaj)."
 In the history of Sant Mat, there has never been a more clear successorship than this, of the August Founder to His Gurumukh Huzur Maharaj, and whatever is propagandized to the contrary by dissident groups is categorically incorrect.
 The August Founder Himself had said, "When the Sat Guru of the time departs, He appoints someONE as His successor in whom He reincarnates (i.e., in Shabd form) and thus continues the work of regeneration of Jivas as before.”
 What Soami Ji Maharaj had established was a single line of Gurumukh-Sat Gurus that would continue to incarnate until His return, and He clearly stated that there was, and is, only one 'Sat Guru of the time' functioning in the world and not multiple ones as others allege.
 Furthermore, that the 'Sat Guru of the time' would have but one Gurumukh (perfect disciple) in which the Nij Dhar (Sat Guru spiritual current) would transfer, "There is only ONE Gurumukh (Sat Guru successor) and through Him or the mediation of His personality, innumerable spirit entities are saved."

 That Huzur Maharaj was the sole Sant Sat Guru successor to Soami Ji Maharaj was also confirmed by the August Founder's wife Radhaji, His brother Chachaji and all of His top disciples.